cisco-asp-web/LTRMSI-3000/lab_4/lab_4-guide.md

     bab374f5a2b5   docker-database:latest               "/usr/local/bin/dock…"   6 minutes ago   Up 6 minutes             database
     ```

-In addition to normal Linux CLI, SONiC has its own CLI that operates from Linux:
+In addition to normal Linux CLI, SONiC has its own CLI that operates from the Linux shell:

 3. Try some SONiC CLI commands:
     ```